ombulabs/blog/_posts/2016-01-22-let-vs-instance.markdown

 If you have seen this and you are still not sure, when to use instance variables and when `let`, then you will in the following examples.

-For this example I have choosen a simple setup in which I want to create 2 users and check their attributes.
+For this example I have chosen a simple setup in which I want to create 2 users and check their attributes.

-To properly reset the database with [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) after test, you can use this snippet below:
+To properly reset the database with [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) after each test, you can use this snippet below:

 ```ruby
 RSpec.configure do |config|